photograph by Marci Lambert

 Winners Sabrina Curley & Vance Hudson

-One evening, Vance Hudson’s father made a point of taking him out to dinner.
+Vance Hudson’s father made a point of taking him out to dinner one night.
 As the 16-year-old finished dessert, his dad, Bill, hinted he had news about Vance’s entry in a helicopter design competition.
 Vance recalled the projects he had worked on in Junior Engineering Technical Society (JETS) and his STEM class at school.
 “It took me a second to remember what it was,” he says with a grin.

 His S-2050 design includes a detachable main section that could be left behind as a resource for those on the ground, with the potential to be outfitted as a functional medical center.
 Heat from solar panels recharges batteries and the aircraft could be flown with or without a crew.

 In an odd twist, Vance’s design echoes one the company’s founder, Igor Sikorsky, was working on near the time of his death.
 “Vance’s design stood out when the judges saw that he has a mind like Sikorsky.
 But Vance’s design is a more current version that addresses carbons emissions that weren’t an issue in the 1970s,” says Brasher.
 “Some students chose one focus, such as an alternative power source or lightweight materials.
 Vance incorporated many.”

 In November, the teen traveled to company headquarters with his father, sister Anna, and Basher to receive his award.
 As the grand prize winner, he got to sit at Sikorsky’s desk and try on his favorite fedora.
 He also toured the plant’s production line where Black Hawk™ and Seahawk™ helicopters are assembled for the U.S. Army and Navy.